 There were a few days in between, however, that we’d find ourselves cooking up our own lunch or dinner in our apartment.
 One of those days happened to be a very cold, rainy day where we just felt like staying indoors.

-On that day, I made this delectable minestrone soup for lunch, and to this day, my sister and I have never forgotten the comfort and satisfaction that soup brought us.
+On that day, I made this delectable minestrone soup from the Barefoot Contessa for lunch, and to this day, my sister and I have never forgotten the comfort and satisfaction that soup brought us.

 The French enjoy something very similar to minestrone soup called soup au pistou.
 It’s a Provencal soup with pesto sauce in it, but it’s usually got an extra ingredient or two (such as fresh tomatoes and zucchini), and is typically more of a summer vegetable soup rather than a fall/winter soup like minestrone.

 Both soup au pistou and minestrone soup are hearty vegetable soups, as evidenced here.
 It’s one of the reasons why I love curling up with minestrone soup in the cooler months.

 The soup has the capability of simultaneously filling you up and warming you straight down to your toes with just one bowlful.

 This minestrone soup is not only comforting and cozy, it’s absolutely delicious.
 I usually have the necessary ingredients on hand, with the exception of fall squash or white beans.

 In those cases, I’ve substituted with summer squash and pinto beans (instead of white), and it’s worked out just fine.
 The beauty of this soup is that you can substitute with whatever vegetables you have on hand, as it’s very forgiving.

 Most of the fabulous taste of this soup is derived from the base anyways, which is a combination of chicken stock, tomato, garlic, and onions.
 It’s a winning medley of ingredients that is sure to bring smiles and warmth to everyone in your home.